 To this, community experts say that a great way to obtain executive buy-in is to lead with a story and then follow with numbers.
 In one of our previous blogs, Todd Nilson, the Founder & Digital Strategist at Clocktower Advisors, noted that “it’s important to speak about how the community could really make a difference in people’s lives,” and to further back your story with supporting figures.

 Securing buy-in from all executives is probably the most important step.
 This is because if you don’t have unanimous support from executives, you risk having their skepticism or disagreement pushed onto their staff, which will further hold you back from success.
-In addition, not having all executives support your plan means that when it comes to developing your KPIs and community metrics, which requires a lot of internal MVP collaboration, you’re outcomes will be far less considered and subsequently less effective.
+In addition, not having all executives support your plan means that when it comes to developing your KPIs and community metrics, which requires a lot of internal MVP collaboration, your outcomes will be far less considered and subsequently less effective.